getargv/getargv.swift/README.md

 [![Swift CI](https://github.com/getargv/getargv.swift/actions/workflows/swift.yml/badge.svg)](https://github.com/getargv/getargv.swift/actions/workflows/swift.yml)

 `libgetargv` is a library that allows you to get the arguments that were passed to another running process on macOS.
 It is intended to provide roughly the same functionality as reading from `/proc/<pid>/cmdline` on Linux.
 On macOS this is done by parsing the output of the `KERN_PROCARGS2` sysctl, which is <abbr title="always, in my observation">very often</abbr> implemented [incorrectly](https://getargv.narzt.cam/hallofshame.html), due to the overlooked possibility of leading empty arguments passed to the target process.
-This crate is the Swift bindings for the `libgetargv` library.
+This package is the Swift bindings for the `libgetargv` library.

 ## Permissions